davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/testing.md

 Example 1.
-Unit Test with {pivotal-gemfire-name} using Spring Boot
+Unit Test with VMware GemFire using Spring Boot